 I kid you not when I say that I once met a fifty-year-old man who told me one week after connecting with a woman that she was his true divine soul mate.
 They moved in together after a month of dating, and from what I hear their relationship did not end happily ever after.
 I could clearly see that she was a doormat, and he was a man obsessively wiping his feet.
 Even if they had surgery to become conjoined twins, their codependence and desperation still wouldn’t have been satisfied.

 Desperation and weakness does not equal a great partnership.
 Like most things worth fighting for in life, good relationships need to be set up well, and they require a lot of work and maintenance.
 If I sound harsh and unromantic, hear me out.
 I only want to save you from the disastrous relationships I’ve observed and a few that I’ve experienced.

 I want you to love and accept yourself fully where you are right now on your journey and feel zero fear about “finding the one.”
 If you are currently in a relationship, honoring your boundaries is a crucial step in being in a successful relationship.
-You are two whole people with differing ideas and experiences working as a team, not separated halves of some cosmic plan.
+You are two whole people with differing ideas and experiences trying to learn to work together as a team.

 If you want to facilitate change in your current relationship or find a successful relationship, loving yourself fully is the only way to ease pain and to open to true love.
 Desperation for another person will only grant you more desperation.
 Loving yourself fully is also the only way to begin to set boundaries within a current relationship and give yourself space to be the most honest, healed version of yourself.